alxshine/dual-rail/presentation/presentation.md

 ## Project

+NOTE: do something *similar* to dual-rail in software
+NOTE: perform calculations on inverse as well, store in same register

 ----

 ### Outline
-- Find balanced operation alternatives
+- Find balanced arithmetic
 - Transform in LLVM compiler
 - Evaluate Using QEMU

 ---

 ### Balanced Arithmetic

+NOTE: imagine 8bit word stored in 32bit register

 ----